pryv/example-app-ios/Build38Report.md

 #### Secure channel

-To integrate secure channel,

-- I generated the encrypted `*.pryv.me` certificate, as suggested in the documentation, and added it to the application files.

-  - Note that, in order to authenticate the connecting clients, the server will need to configure Build38’s trust chain (request it on the [Service Desk](https://build38service.atlassian.net/servicedesk/customer/portal/)) in the reverse proxy (such as Apache or Nginx).

-- As `lib-swift` uses `Alamofire` for the HTTP requests, I could use the code snippet provided in the documentation section "Integration with Alamofire".
+To integrate secure channel, as `lib-swift` uses `Alamofire` for the HTTP requests, I could use the code snippet provided in the documentation section "Integration with Alamofire".
 However, this snippet uses an older version of Alamofire than `lib-swift`.
 Therefore, I had to modify it a bit to match the new classes in Alamofire (see `TakTlsSessionManager.swift`).

-As every request to the server is done through the library, I chose to make a new branch, called `build38-integrated` in [`lib-swift`](https://github.com/pryv/lib-swift/tree/build38-integrated) to integrate `TakTlsSessionManager.swift` requests in the library.
-Every call to `AF.request(...)` was replaced by `TakTlsSessionManager.sharedInstance.request`, except for the `getEventsStreamed` method that might fail when using TAK SDK, as suggested in "Limitations when using Alamofire with T.A.K".
+As every request to the server is done through the library, I added a `session: Session` attribute to `Connection` and `Service` in [`lib-swift`](https://github.com/pryv/lib-swift/tree/build38-integrated), with a default value of `AF`, corresponding to the default session for Alamofire.
+This way, in the app, I could set this parameter to `TakTlsSessionManager.sharedInstance` in the application and integrate Build38's secure channel requests.
+Every call to `AF.request(...)` is replaced by `TakTlsSessionManager.sharedInstance.request`, except for the `getEventsStreamed` method that might fail when using TAK SDK, as suggested in "Limitations when using Alamofire with T.A.K".

-  The app will install the pod from this branch, whereas a user that does not have a TAK license could still use the `master` version. *Note that to be able to build the application, the user will need to add his own license and frameworks to the Pod/PryvSwiftKit project.*

-*!!!
-Note: this part does not work yet !!!
-See "Encountered problems" for more details*

-##### Encountered problems

-When running the application, I cannot create nor see the events, except for the `getEventsStreamed` method that uses `AF.request` instead of `TakTlsSessionManager.sharedInstance.request`.
-These are the logs I get:
+##### Secure Certificate Pinning

+Following the documentation on "Pinning certificates", we should generate a certificate for each host we send an HTTP request to.
+For now, the use of wildcards in the name of the certificate such as `*.pryv.me` is not accepted.
+Consequently, the app user needs to add a host certificate for each service info and user:

+- one for the endpoint URL;
+- one for the service info URL;
+- one for the authentication URL (`authUrl` field from [auth request](https://api.pryv.com/reference/#auth-request));
+- one for the polling URL (`poll` field from [auth request](https://api.pryv.com/reference/#auth-request)).

+For each of these host, one needs to follow the guideline in "Pinning certificate" to generate the `.crt` certificate, encrypt it and add it to the XCode project.
+The app currently supports

+- the endpoint for `testuser`: `testuser.pryv.me.crt`;
+- the default `pryv.me` service info: `reg.pryv.me.crt`;
+- the authentication: `sw.pryv.me.crt`;
+- the polling: `access.pryv.me`.

+As claims the documentation "Pinning certificates":

+> Make sure that the name of the certificate has the form **<host>.crt**.
+For instance, if you are connecting to https://httpbin.org/get you should name your certificate file “httpbin.org.crt”.
+It is very important that the file name is exactly as explained above.
+Otherwise, T.A.K Client will not be able to find the certificate at run time.

+It is crucial for the correct behavior of the app to add a certificate for every different host we may query.
+Otherwise, TAK will ignore the request and we will receive no data, except for this error:

 ```
-Success: T.A.K check integrity was successful
-T.A.K library has been already initialized, it is recommended to destroy TAK object after use of it has been finished
 2020-07-15 08:50:04.277177+0200 Pryv[2928:56161] Task <64CDDE0B-8279-41F7-BB2A-4D88BF08873E>.<1> finished with error [0] Error Domain=TAK.TakError Code=0 "(null)" UserInfo={_NSURLErrorRelatedURLSessionTaskErrorKey=(
   "LocalDataTask <64CDDE0B-8279-41F7-BB2A-4D88BF08873E>.<1>"
 ), _NSURLErrorFailingURLSessionTaskErrorKey=LocalDataTask <64CDDE0B-8279-41F7-BB2A-4D88BF08873E>.<1>}
 ```

-Even when using a single TAK object, as suggested on line 2, the problem persists.
-I think that this may be a problem of certificate.
-Indeed, the documentation "Pinning certificates" claims:

-> Make sure that the name of the certificate has the form **<host>.crt**.
-For instance, if you are connecting to https://httpbin.org/get you should name your certificate file “httpbin.org.crt”.
-It is very important that the file name is exactly as explained above.
-Otherwise, T.A.K Client will not be able to find the certificate at run time.

-The certificate I created has the name "*.pryv.me.crt".
-As every query has a different path and may have a different domain, even different from `pryv.me`, this may be a problem in the application that trigger the error above.

 #### Jailbreak detection